ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Index main meta

-Firstly we have the `meta` object, by default this includes pagination information, so your frontend could be adapted accordingly.
+First, we have the `meta` object.
+By default this includes pagination information, so your frontend could be adapted accordingly.

-If you want to modify it, you can do so easily in the repository:
+If you want to modify it, you can easily do so in the repository:

 ```php
 public function resolveIndexMainMeta(RestifyRequest $request, Collection $items, array $paginationMeta): ?array